The Woman Who Fell to Earth: Filming

 Jamie Childs directed the first and ninth episode of the series in the opening production block, having directed Whittaker's introduction video as the Thirteenth Doctor.

+Whittaker, in an interview, spoke highly of Jamie Childs direction:

+"I met Jamie Childs who directed the first and last block of our season…He is an encyclopaedia on cinema in a way that we have very similar taste and all of our references were absolutely in the same place and I just felt so excited!”.

 Pre-production for the eleventh series began in late October 2017.
 After filming for the series was expected to begin in late 2017, it officially began with the first episode on 30 October 2017.
 The eleventh series was shot using Cooke and Angénieux anamorphic lenses for the first time in the series' history, a creative decision made in order to make the show look more cinematic.

 Filming of the train cab scenes was on one of the four Class 489 preserved (Unit 9110) at the Barry Tourist Railway in Barry.

 Promotion

 The first teaser for the series was released during the final of the 2018 FIFA World Cup on 15 July 2018, almost exactly a year after the announcement of Whittaker as the Thirteenth Doctor.
-Whittaker, Gill, Cole, Chibnall and Strevens promoted the show with a panel at the San Diego Comic-Con on 19 July 2018, where the first trailer was released.
+Whittaker, Gill, Cole, Chibnall and Strevens promoted the show with a panel at San Diego Comic-Con on 19 July 2018, where the first trailer was released.